Algorithmic properties of inverse monoids with hyperbolic and tree-like Sch\"utzenberger graphs

 In this paper we introduce a new approach to the study of hyperbolicity and related geometric conditions in \emph{inverse monoids}.
 Inverse monoids are one of the most important generalizations of groups, that originally emerged as the abstract counterparts of partial symmetries.
 In an inverse monoid, every element $s$ has a unique inverse with the property $ss^{-1}s=s$ and $s^{-1}ss^{-1}=s^{-1}$.
 A rich combinatorial and geometric theory for inverse monoid presentations emerged in the early 90s due to the work of Stephen, Margolis and Meakin \cite{Ste1, MM, MM1}, among others.
 The Cayley graph of an inverse monoid $S$ generated by $A$ (as an inverse monoid) is just the Cayley graph of the semigroup $S$ with respect to the semigroup generating set $A \cup A^{-1}$.
 The Cayley graph of an inverse monoid is in general not strongly connected (in particular words of the form $aa^{-1}$ may not label loops), and the geometry of the undirected Cayley graph does not adequately capture the properties of the monoid -- for instance adjoining a $0$ to any inverse monoid leaves its algorithmic properties unchanged, but makes its undirected Cayley graph of diameter at most $2$.

 The strongly connected components of the (directed) Cayley graph are called Sch\"utzenberger graphs, and these have proven to be very useful in investigating algorithmic questions.
 One the one hand, Sch\"utzenberger graphs share key properties with Cayley graphs of groups, in particular, the word metric defines a metric on each Sch\"utzenberger graph.
 On the other hand, the whole family of Sch\"utzenberger graphs determines the inverse monoid uniquely, and the respective notion of Sch\"utzenberger automaton is the key to the solution to the word problem \cite{Ste1}.
-The geometry of Sch\"utzenberger graphs also has relevance to $C^\ast$-algebras associated to the monoid: it has been linked to $C^\ast$-properties of their uniform Roe algebra \cite{Roe}.